 Unfortunately, when you suffer from hearing loss, your brain must go into overdrive to fill in numerous sound gaps all the time.
 This can leave you feeling tired, and social gatherings can start to feel like work instead of fun.
 Your memory can suffer, as well, since your brain can only work so hard at so many things at once.

 BrainHearing™ is part of the broader NeuroTechnology™ field of audiology (the science of hearing), and as the name suggests, this technology works in harmony with your brain.
 It automatically adjusts and optimizes sound to match your unique hearing profile and personal sound preferences.
 The result is a more natural hearing experience that’s customized to your needs.

 When your hearing aid incorporates BrainHearing™ technology, your brain doesn’t have to work as hard to filter out unwanted background noise to create meaning from sound.
 The result is greater enjoyment and more energy to listen to your friends and family!

-Schedule Your FREE Consultation for Hearing, Cognitive Overload & Memory Loss in Phoenix
+Schedule Your Consultation for Hearing, Cognitive Overload & Memory Loss in Phoenix

-Arizona Balance and Hearing Aids can provide you with a completely free, no-obligation, real-world hearing assessment and treatment consultation, during which our audiologist will be happy to answer all your questions about BrainHearing™ and other hearing rehabilitation technologies.
+Arizona Balance and Hearing Aids can provide you with a real-world hearing assessment and treatment consultation, during which our audiologist will be happy to answer all your questions about BrainHearing™ and other hearing rehabilitation technologies.
 Call our friendly office at 602.265.9000 to schedule your appointment today!